MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

 3. √ add gps coordinates.
 Can do this before or after renaming, but before moving

+HiResTripod contributing orf (OB035290) not being so identified: should maybe be bkt and would be set aside.
+2024.10.18-10.53.10.SS.gs.O.orf or 2024.10.18-10.53.10b.gs.O.orf Have to find three in a row with the first two being HiResTripod and the third being stackedImage No, but it's an ORI, maybe leave it as such so can pick it out.

+or 2024.11.03-08.30.53-ss2.gs.O.orf or

+2024.11.11-10.08.29.SS.gs.O.jpg is a single shot, but not special so .ss should go away it's this way without numbers_to_letters

+Added copy_with_mac_renaming(fn, fnp) from ChatGPT to prevent writing over files.
+Not fully tested.
+Works with no duplicates.

 4 Then can sort by where to go: jpg if raw exists, unneeded files for stack, unneeded files from hi res

 ## ToDo